Lxpap/Horiseon_Refactor_AP/README.md

 2. A semantics-first approach is followed in the code
 3. The code is optimised and follows a logical structure

+To visit a live version of the updated application, [click here.](https://lxpap.github.io/Horiseon_Refactor_AP/#search-engine-optimization)

 ## Installation